stassa/thelma/README.md

-The first two lines declare a new metarule called _unchain_ and its order constraints. _unchain_ is a version of the commonly used _chain_ metarule, defined in `configuration.pl`, having one less interval order constraint.
+The first two lines declare a new metarule called _unchain_ and its order constraints. _unchain_ is a version of the commonly used _chain_ metarule, defined in `configuration.pl`, having one less lexicographic order constraint.

 Metarules and order constraints are central to Meta-Interpretive Learning.
 The following is a high-level discussion in the context of their implementation in Thelma.
-For an in-depth discussion see the links in the reference section.
+For an in-depth discussion see the links in the bibliography section.

 ##### Metarules

 Metarules are second-order definite Datalog clauses used as "templates" for clauses added to a hypothesis.
-In the metarule/4 clause in the `anbn.pl` experiment file, above, `mec(P,X,Y) :- mec(Q,X,Z), mec(R,Z,Y)` is an _encapsulation_ of the metarule `P(X,Y):- Q(X,Z), R(Z,Y)` in a first order term.
-This encapsulation is necessary to allow Prolog to process the metarule (Prolog is a first-order language).
+In the metarule/4 clause in the `anbn.pl` experiment file, above, `mec(P,X,Y) :- mec(Q,X,Z), mec(R,Z,Y)` is an _encapsulation_ of the metarule `P(X,Y):- Q(X,Z), R(Z,Y)` in a first order term ("mec" stands for "metarule encapsulation").
+This encapsulation is necessary to allow Prolog to process second-order metarules in a first-order language like Prolog.

-In the `metarule/4` clause above, `[P,Q,R]` is the set of second order, existentially qualified variables and `[X,Y,Z]` the set of first order, existentially quantified variables, in _unchain_.
+In the `metarule/4` clause above, `[P,Q,R]` is the set of second order, existentially qualified variables and `[X,Y,Z]` the set of first order, universally quantified variables in _unchain_.

-The existentially quantified variables in a metarule range over the set of predicate symbols comprising the predicate symbol of the target predicate, the predicate symbols in the background knowledge and any invented symbols.
+The existentially quantified variables in a metarule range over the set of predicate symbols including a) the predicate symbol of the target predicate, b) each of the predicate symbols of predicates in the background knowledge and c) any symbols invented during learning.
 In the anbn experiment, the predicate symbol of the target predicate is `'S'`, the predicate symbols of the background knowledge are `'A'` and `'B'` and `'S_1'` is the predicate symbol of an invented predicate.

 The universally quantified variables in a metarule range over the constants in the examples of the target predicate and the bakcground knowledge (the Herbrand universe).
-In the anbn experiment, the Herbrand universe is the set [a,b].
+In the a^nb^n experiment, the Herbrand universe is the set [a,b].

 During the search for a hypothesis, the variables in a metarule are bound to predicate symbols and a _metasubstitution_ is created.
-For example, a metasubstitution for the _unchain_ metarule in the anbn experiment might be:
+A metasubstitution is a substitution of existentially quantified variables for predicate symbols.
+For example, a metasubstitution created from the _unchain_ metarule in the a^nb^n experiment might be:

 ```
 {P/'S',Q/'A',R/'B'}